-When you have completed the form please print, sign and send to the Data Protection Officer, c/o Judicium Consulting Limited, 72 Cannon Street, London, EC4N 6AE or email to dataservices@judicium.com
+When you have completed the form please print, sign and send to the Data Protection Officer, c/o Veritau, West Offices, Station Rise, York, YO1 6GA or email schoolsdpo@veritau.co.uk

 In order for the Trust to release or amend any personal data, and to protect your confidentiality you will need to supply proof of identity.
 Acceptable evidence is an official identity document containing a photograph, such as a current driving license or passport.
 Please bring your ID to the appropriate school reception for verification when advised to do so.